 You can use special variants of the MOV instruction to transfer a value from a low register, in the range r0-r7, to a high register, and from a high register to a low register.
-The CMP instruction allows you to compare high register values with low register values.
+The CMP instruction enables you to compare high register values with low register values.
 The ADD instruction enables you to add high register values to low register values.
-For more details, please refer to the ARM Architecture Reference Manual.
+For more details, see the ARM Architecture Reference Manual.